© Wiley Periodicals, Inc.

 - Black and white figures should have a minimum resolution of no less than 300dpi.

-- Color figures will be reproduced online free of charge; authors who opt to print figures in color will be charged $950 for the first page, and $500 for each of the next three pages.
+- Color figures will be reproduced online free of charge; authors who opt to print figures in color will be charged $600 per figure.
 A color charge form is included with the author proofs.

 Authors are encouraged to submit a potential cover image with their manuscript.
 The editor will consider these submissions if the accompanying manuscript is accepted for publication.
 We prefer animal portraits and/or animals in natural-looking exhibits, but will consider other images.
 Please be certain to mark the cover file as “cover” to distinguish it from the figure files.
 Cover figures should measure at least 177x209 mm.
 The subject of the image should occur in the middle or bottom of the frame.